bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/g/GuardRailConnection_1e7Nb8No96yQH99WQ23C68/Documentation.md

-How is the guard rail connected along its length (fish plate, weld, none)
+Indicates how the guard rail is connected along its length.